azuregomez/AzBatch/README.md

 <td>batchpool.ps1<br>
 batchpool.parameters.json
 </td>
-<td>Powershell Script that deploys a pool of worker nodes in a VNet, and copies applications and versions specofied in the parameters file.
+<td>Powershell Script that deploys a pool of worker nodes in a VNet, and copies applications and versions specified in the parameters file.
 The script also mounts the Azure File Share in all the pool nodes.<td>
 </tr>
 <tr>
 <td>3</td>
 <td>batchjob.ps1<br>
 batchjob.parameters.json
 </td>
 <td>Powershell script that submits a job with tasks and dependencies.
-Teh job will be executed in the specified worker pool.
+The job will be executed in the specified worker pool.
 The parameter file includes tasks to be executed, which are usually invocations to applications installed in step 2.</td>
 </tr>
 <tr>
 <td></td>